Skip to main content

 Northwestern Fulbright Week

-Northwestern’s Fulbright Week (April 10–14, 2023) will offer faculty, students and staff opportunities to learn about Fulbright grants, make new connections and increase their chances of a successful application.
-Fulbright Week is organized by the Northwestern Buffett Institute for Global Affairs and supported by Northwestern's Office of Administration and Planning, Office of Fellowships and Office of the Vice President for International Relations.
+Northwestern’s Fulbright Week (April 8–12, 2024) offers faculty, students and staff opportunities to learn about Fulbright grants, make new connections and increase their chances of a successful application.
+Fulbright Week is organized by the Buffett Institute for Global Affairs and supported by the Office of Fellowships, Office of the Provost and Office of the Vice President for International Relations.

-Fulbright English Teaching Assistantship Information Session with Current Fellows
+Fulbright English Teaching Assistantship (ETA) Info Session with Current Fellows Susanna Kemp & Maayan Abouzaglo (Spain)

 for Northwestern students and alumni